tyler-johnson/infinite/README.md

 npm install infinite -g
 ```

-The following will copy the contents `~/some_pkg` to `./node_modules/some_pkg` and then runs `npm install` in that directory.
+To install a module, run the install command with a path the folder.
+This will copy all the contents into `./node_modules/` and then run `npm install` on the destination directory.

 ```sh
 inf install ~/some_pkg
 ```

-Infinite will also continuously duplicate files as they change.
-Use in combination with `inf install` to get everything in the right place.
+Infinite can also continuously duplicate files as they change.
+This will also watch `package.json` for changes, installing any missing dependencies.

 ```sh
 inf watch ~/some_pkg